bergesinstitute/graf-method/book-1-unit-8.md

 # La ropa (the clothes)

-    La ropa - the clothes
+    la ropa - the clothes

-    La camisa - the shirt/the blouse
+    la camisa - the shirt / the blouse

-    La camiseta - the t-shirt
+    la camiseta - the t-shirt

-    Los pantalones - the pants
+    los pantalones - the pants

-    El vestido - the dress
+    el vestido - the dress

-    La falda - the skirt
+    la falda - the skirt

-    Los zapatos - the shoes
+    los zapatos - the shoes

-    El cinturón - the belt
+    el cinturón - the belt

-    El traje - the suit
+    el traje - the suit

-    El jersey - the sweater
+    el jersey - the sweater

-    La chaqueta - the jacket
+    la chaqueta - the jacket

-    Los calcetines - the socks
+    los calcetines - the socks

-    La ropa interior - the underwear
+    la ropa interior - the underwear

-    El abrigo - the coat
+    el abrigo - the coat

-    El sombrero - the hat
+    el sombrero - the hat

-    La gorra - the cap
+    la gorra - the cap

-    La bufanda - the scarf
+    la bufanda - the scarf

-    Los guantes - the gloves
+    los guantes - the gloves

 > Remember: *llevar - to wear.*